๐ŸŽฒIntro to Probability

 Why This Matters

-Expected value is the backbone of probability theory—it's how we quantify what "should" happen on average when randomness is involved.
-Whether you're analyzing casino games, insurance policies, or scientific experiments, expected value gives you the single number that summarizes a random variable's long-run behavior.
-You're being tested on your ability to calculate expected values across different distribution types, apply key properties like linearity and conditional expectation, and recognize which formula fits which scenario.
+Expected value is the backbone of probability theory.
+It quantifies what "should" happen on average when randomness is involved.
+Whether you're analyzing casino games, insurance policies, or scientific experiments, expected value gives you a single number that summarizes a random variable's long-run behavior.

 Don't just memorize these formulas in isolation.
-The real exam skill is understanding when to use each one and why it works.
+The real skill is understanding when to use each one and why it works.
 Can you recognize a binomial setup and immediately write down E(X)=npE(X) = np?
-Do you know why linearity of expectation is so powerful?
-Focus on connecting each formula to the underlying principle it represents—that's what separates a 5 from a 3.
+Do you know why linearity of expectation is so powerful even without independence?
+Focus on connecting each formula to the scenario it applies to.

 Core Definitions: Discrete vs. Continuous